Why is Norton creating a Master Plan?

-We are halfway through the master planning process (workshop 3 of 5).
-If you would like to review what was discussed at the first two workshops please click here to go to the Norton Master Plan webpage.
+We are at the end of the Master Plan process where we will share goals and strategies across all elements.
+If you would like to review what was discussed at the first four workshops please click here to go to the Norton Master Plan webpage.

 What is the final document like?

 That depends.
 Some towns like a long plan with a ton of data – like a text book!
 Others like a concise, easy-to-understand, graphically engaging document – like a magazine!
 The project team will make sure that your Master Plan includes sufficient, necessary, but not excessive information on which you can base your decisions ... but we will probably lean towards making sure the plan is concise and approachable … something the average person wouldn’t mind reading at the end of a long work day.

 What’s in a Master Plan?

 Master Plans have 9 required “Elements.”
 You can think of these as chapters.
 They are: Vision, Land Use, Economic Development, Housing, Open Space & Recreation, Natural & Cultural Resources, Services & Facilities, Transportation & Circulation, and Implementation.